Authorization Services

 • Open a new incognito browser session.

 • Browse to the context root of the Quarkus Petclinic application.
-The request will be redirected to the Red Hat Single Sign-On login page.
-Here, we checked that the anonymous access to the application is forbidden.
+The request should be redirected to the Red Hat Single Sign-On login page — confirming that anonymous access is blocked.

 • Log in as elisabeth.
 The request will be redirected to the application after a successful login.

-• Browse through the application, try to access the VETERINARIANS section.
-The access should be denied, as elisabeth has the assistant role and the access is restricted to the vet role.
-An error will be shown on the application page.
+• Browse the application and try to access the VETERINARIANS section.
+Access should be denied since elisabeth has the assistant role and this resource is restricted to users with the vet role.

-• Close the browser and open a new one incognito session.
+• Close the browser and open a new incognito session.

-• Browse through the application, try to access the VETERINARIANS section.
-The access should be granted, as angel has the vet role.
+• Browse the application and try to access the VETERINARIANS section.
+This time, access should be granted since angel has the vet role.

-A complete OIDC working Petclinic Quarkus application is available at rhbk-oidc-22 branch.
+A complete OIDC-enabled Quarkus Petclinic application is available in the rhbk-oidc-22 branch.